 “Our implementation consultants were very supportive and responsive to requests,” said Dowson.

-We are delighted to have delivered for LCG, and we hope that the organisation reaps the full benefits of Aptem Enrol now and into the future.
+We are delighted to have delivered for LCG.
+We hope that the organisation reaps the full benefits of Aptem Enrol now and into the future.